-There are 21 valid or renewable king mackerel gillnet permits whose transferability is subject to relatively strict conditions.
+There are 21 valid or renewable king mackerel gillnet permits and transferability is subject to relatively strict conditions.
 Over time, some permit holders transferred their permits from one vessel to another owned by the same permit holder.
 These transfers were tracked and landings were accordingly assigned to permit holders using information from logbook records.
-The fishing season for king mackerel gillnet fishermen usually lasts less than one month, with even fewer actual fishing days (see Table 1.1.1).
-When not fishing for king mackerel, vessels with gillnet permits fish for other species, such as other coastal migratory species, reef fish, spiny lobster, and stone crabs.
-A summary of landings and revenues of the 21 "vessels" with permits from 2006 through 2014 (calendar year) is presented in Table 3.4.1.
-Other species caught by these vessels do not include spiny lobster, stone crabs, and other species not generally covered by the federal logbook system.
-It is reported that some of these vessels are heavily engaged in the spiny lobster or stone crab fisheries.
+Gillnet fishing for king mackerel usually lasts less than one month, with even fewer actual fishing days (see Table 1.1.1).
+When not fishing for king mackerel, vessels with gillnet permits fish for other species, such as other CMP species, reef fish, spiny lobster, and stone crabs, although they cannot fish for king mackerel with hook and line.
+A summary of king mackerel and other species landings and revenues of the 21 "vessels" with permits from 2006 through 2014 (calendar year) is presented in Table 3.4.1.
+Other species listed in this table do not include spiny lobster, stone crabs, and other species not generally covered by the federal logbook system.
+It is reported that some of these vessels are heavily engaged in the spiny lobster or stone crab fisheries, so estimates in Table 3.4.1 may be underestimates.
 Not all vessels harvested king mackerel or other species in some years, and some vessels that did not catch king mackerel landed other species.
 Revenues per vessel are averaged across all 21 vessels.
 All dollar values are converted to 2014 dollars.

 Of the 21 vessels with king mackerel gillnet permits, 11 to 15 vessels landed king mackerel in 2006-2014, or an average of 13 vessels landed king mackerel annually (Table 3.4.1).
 These vessels generated a combined average of \$544,981 in total annual ex-vessel revenues.
-These vessels, together with those that did not catch king mackerel, generated average annual revenues of \$427,258 from other species during 2006-2014.
+These vessels, together with those that had gillnet permits but did not catch king mackerel, generated average annual revenues of \$427,258 from other species during 2006-2014.
 Averaging total revenues across all 21 vessels, the average total revenue per vessel was \$46,297.